OzNetNerd/oznetnerd.github.io/_posts/2020-06-26-network-automation-with-cml2.md

 ## Closing thoughts

 And there you have it!
 You're CML2 environment is set up and ready to go.
 In my next post I'll dive deeper on network automation.

+**Update:** The next post, [Multithreading with Python and Netmiko](/2020-06-28-multithreading-with-python-netmiko/), has been published.